-- Proof that you don’t own a vehicle
+- Proof in the form of a legal document that you don’t own a vehicle

-- Proof that no one in your household owns a vehicle
+- Legal Proof that no one in your household owns a vehicle

-So, when you’re not a car owner you have to think differently and ponder which type of coverage you would need when you’re driving a car you don’t own.
+So when you’re not a car owner you have to think about which type of coverage you would need when you’re driving a car you don’t own.